astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

 ##### Summary

-Transforms an instance of an object of type [Dictionary\`2](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Collections.Generic.Dictionary`2 'System.Collections.Generic.Dictionary`2') into an object by mapping the dictionary elements onto the object's properties that have the same name.
+Transforms an instance of an object of type [String}](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Collections.Generic.Dictionary 'System.Collections.Generic.Dictionary{System.String,System.String}') into an object by mapping the dictionary elements onto the object's properties that have the same name.

 ##### Returns